 Yes!
 Simply call or text our office at 904.758.9225 or email us at firstname.lastname@example.org to add services, reschedule your inspection, or cancel your inspection.
 We ask that you please do these at least 24 hour ahead of time, if at all possible.
 Failing to do so may result in additional fees which are outlined in your inspection agreement.

 We know that our clients are often in a time crunch, and so we work hard to get our reports drafted up, proofread, and sent out quickly!
-For home inspections, you should receive your reports by early the next morning, likely before you wake up.
+For home inspections, you will receive your reports by early the next morning, likely before you wake up.
 Third party ancillary inspections such as WDO or Pool inspections may take 1-2 business days to receive.
 For stand-alone insurance inspections, you will likely receive your reports on the same day of the inspection, often times not long after our inspector is finished with the inspection.

 No. Mold, asbestos, lead-based paint, and other environmental hazards are specifically excluded and are outside the scope of a standard home inspection.
 Although we will do our best to identify and inform you of the risks of potential environmental hazards, each hazard requires detailed laboratory testing to confirm the presence of and specific risks.
 These services are often performed by a 3rd party environmental company at an additional cost.

-No. A home inspection is a visual inspection only.
+We only inspect components that are visible and readily accessible.
 Sewage drain lines and septic systems are typically located below ground and are typically considered out of the scope of a home inspection.
 We highly recommend you contact a qualified plumbing contractor and/or a septic inspector (when applicable) and have these systems evaluated.
 These systems, like all others, can experience problems or fail, and having them inspected is always a good idea during your due diligence period prior to purchase.

 Have a question that’s not covered here?